 (A) Record keeping.
-Upon request by the director or the director's authorized representative, any permittee, qualified soil and water conservation professional or other person participating in the administration of an approved water quality trading management plan shall make available, within a reasonable time for inspection and copying, all records pertaining to those activities, including:
+Upon request by the director or the director's authorized representative, any permittee, qualified soil and water conservation professional or other person participating in the administration of an approved water quality trading management plan shall make available, within a reasonable time for inspection and copying, all records pertaining to those activities, including the following:

-(3) Water quality monitoring data collected as part of the water quality trading activities; and
+(3) Water quality monitoring data collected as part of the water quality trading activities.

 (4) Any records necessary to assess the effectiveness of a BMP to reduce a pollutant load.

 (B) Reporting requirements.
-Upon discovering that water quality credits are insufficient to achieve compliance with an NPDES permit, a permittee shall:
+Upon discovering that water quality credits are insufficient to achieve compliance with an NPDES permit, a permittee shall complete all of the following:

-(b) Reducing its hydraulic discharge or its pollutant loading to waters of the state; and
+(b) Reducing its hydraulic discharge or its pollutant loading to waters of the state.

 (3) Notify the director in writing, within seven days of achieving compliance.